 What is the starting pay for a diesel mechanic?

-From 12.00 - 20.00 per hour for an average of 17.54 per hour depending on the company you work for.
 Benefits are also important to consider.
-Let’s look at 5 well known companies, some other opportunities and how the compare
+Let’s look at 5 well-known companies, some other opportunities, and how they compare

 Different Jobs and different expectations

 There are a lot of opportunities out there.
 It is important to understand which ones you would enjoy the most and pursue those.
 A lot of companies have a “mechanic trainee” position but, you will also see different job titles with varying job duties.
 Some companies may want to start you as a trailer mechanic to learn the basics.
 Some may have you as a lube tech for the first year.
 It really depends on the company and their needs.
 Let’s take a look at these 5 companies/opportunities and how they have set up the process.

 5 companies/opportunities to start your diesel mechanic career (in no particular order)

 1. Florida Detroit Diesel-Allison – Diesel Technician – Truck Shop Apprentice

 We see here at Florida Detroit that they call the new guy an apprentice.
 I like this destination.
 This usually comes with a clear path to being a regular mechanic.
 They most likely have steps to be completed or time to be served before you progress to the class of diesel technician.
 Each review would also include a pay increase.

 - High School Diploma or General Education Degree (GED) required.
 No prior experience necessary.

 - The trait of being dependable and trustworthy.